 Furthermore, Facebook ads are slightly cheaper than Google Ads.
 Also, where Google will display the ads on the product searched, Facebook is more focused on displaying the ads the customers are gonna like and what they want to see.

-Facebook remarketing enables you to display highly relevant ads to the specific target audience in a cost-efficient manner.
+Facebook retargeting enables you to display highly relevant ads to the specific target audience in a cost-efficient manner.

-Now that you’re through with what Facebook remarketing is and why is it so effective, let’s learn about how you can start your first Facebook remarketing campaign.
+Now that you’re through with what Facebook retargeting is and why is it so effective, let’s learn about how you can start your first Facebook retargeting campaign.